Profile information

 Spanish: FluentAccommodation

-As the second-largest city in Guatemala, Quetzaltenango is full of shops and restaurants, bars and cafes, and it is a short bus ride away from many of the beautiful tourist sites in Los Altos—Lake Atitlán, Chichicastenango, Antigua, and Huehuetenango.
-In Xela, there are volunteers with various NGOs, Spanish students and tourists, so you will have plenty of opportunities to meet new people!
+As the second-largest city in Guatemala, Quetzaltenango is full of cafes, restaurants, bars, dance studios, and shops.
+We are a bus ride away from many of the beautiful tourist sites in Los Altos—Lake Atitlán, Chichicastenango, Antigua, and Huehuetenango.
+Xela is an authentic Guatemalan city, but also has a vibrant ex-pat community thanks to the many NGOs, Spanish schools and outdoor companies that are based here, so you will have plenty of opportunities to meet new people!

 A little more information